 Check out the simple mortgage calculator on HSBC; you’ll quickly be able to estimate total repayment, monthly repayments, maximum loan amount, and total interest payable.

 When it comes to buying an apartment in Hong Kong, bank valuations are important.
-Lenders need to understand how much a property is worth to make sure they are not lending you too much money.
+Lenders need to understand how much a property is worth to ensure they are not lending you too much money.

 In Hong Kong, banks have to follow strict guidelines from the HKMA regarding how much money they can lend you.
 These guidelines are set up in terms of maximum LTVs (Loan to value).